thesassway/thesassway.com/source/intermediate/extend-and-inline-image-a-perfect-team.html.markdown

 ---
 date: 2099-02-02 10:00:00 -0600
-categories: articles
+categories: intermediate, guides
 author: Roy Tomeij
-summary: Using Compass' `inline-image()` function it's easy to include images directly in your CSS.
+summary: "Using Compass' `inline-image()` function it's easy to include images directly in your CSS.
 When using the same image more than once you're creating needlessly heavy CSS files.
-Use `@extend` to prevent this and reduce HTTP requests without repeating yourself.
+Use `@extend` to prevent this and reduce HTTP requests without repeating yourself."
 ---

 # @extend and inline-image(): a perfect team